jlph79/QuizDP_600/README.md

-# DP-600 Quiz Application (v0.1)
+# DP-600 Quiz Application (v0.2)

 This Streamlit-based application is designed to help users prepare for the DP-600 certification exam.
-It offers both study and exam practice modes, along with customizable settings.
+It offers both study and exam practice modes, along with customizable settings and an intelligent question selection algorithm.

 ## Project Structure